Sparsh-Palkhiwala/more-stupidfer/README.md

 cargo docs --open
 ```

 The Python bindings can be made using [`maturin`](https://www.maturin.rs/).
-Activate the desired virtualenv, then run
+Activate the desired virtualenv, then install `maturin` and use it to build the bindings

 ```
+pip install maturin
 maturin develop
 ```